Data-Intelligence-Mastery/data_science_interview_questions/README.md

 ### Data Science Interview Questions

 This repository includes questions you may encounter during interviews for a data scientist role and their solutions.
+They are from [here](https://github.com/rvaughan/DataInterviewQuestions).

 It will sharpen your coding skills and keep you fresh with data science concepts.
 Feel free to email data.intelligence.mastery@gmail.com if you have any questions.Happy coding!